-Although we also leverage and access investments in biodiversity and water related services, by far the most dynamic and largest of these markets is the global carbon trade, where volume has surged from near zero in 2004 to roughly \$66 billion in 2007.
-In this market, the Kvoto Protocol's Clean Development Mechanism (CDM), which rewards industrialized countries for investing in "green" projects in the developing world, funneled nearly \$7 billion into projects of all kinds in 2007, according to the World Bank.
+By far the largest and most dynamic of these markets is the global carbon trade, where volume has surged from near zero in 2004 to roughly \$66 billion in 2007.
+In this market, the Kyoto Protocol's Clean Development Mechanism (CDM), which rewards industrialized countries for investing in "green" projects in the developing world, funneled nearly \$7 billion into projects of all kinds in 2007, according to the World Bank.

+Land use and land-use change projects like forestry (those with most potential benefits for rural poor) accounted for less than 1% of the Kyoto project-based carbon transactions recorded in 2007.
+This is despite the fact that the mechanisms for using forestry as an offset have proven their effectiveness in the far smaller voluntary market, where land use and land-use change projects account for a much larger share of all transactions.
 The fact that deal-flow in the carbon market is currently bypassing important conservation and community-based sustainable development projects in Africa, Asia and Latin America - partly because of high transaction costs - highlights the pressing need for mechanisms to improve access to information services, build capacity, enable players to enter the market and facilitate transactions for ecosystem services for low-income and indigenous communities.
 We have an historic opportunity to shape these new emerging markets.
 Yet this window of opportunity is closing quickly.
 The markets are moving at the rate of international businesses.
 In the next 5-10 years, the rules and instruments for these markets will be formed and the interests of conservation and low-income communities will be in or out.